jobisoft/TbSync/docs/test-plan-5.0.12.md

 ## 7. Setup flow still completes

-Both providers' internal message listeners were rewritten so they no longer claim every message.
-The setup dialog's completion message goes to a *different* listener, which is what was being shadowed.
+The providers' internal message listeners must not claim every message: the setup dialog's completion message goes to a *different* listener, which a greedy one would shadow.

 | # | Step | Expect |
 |---|---|---|